polichtm/MCW-SAP-Hana-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

         ![Fields in the Add permissions blade are set to the previously defined settings.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image32.png "Add permissions blade")

-5. Repeat steps 1 to 4 to assign the Stonith App the Owner role to the s03-db-1 Azure VM
+5. Repeat steps 1 to 4 to assign the Stonith App the Owner role to the s03-db-1 Azure VM.

 ### Task 4: Configure the STONITH cluster device